Faioa/CRV-Projects/Project_IaC/README.md

 ### project.sh

-All the needed interactions are made through the custom bash script `project.sh`, located at the root folder of the project.
+All the needed interactions are made through the custom Bash script `project.sh`, located at the root folder of the project.
 If you move the script elsewhere, you will need to reference the root directory in the second argument of the program.
 For instance :

 ```bash
 $ ./project.sh start /path/to/root/folder